DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230214-daocloud_k8s.md

 [DaoCloud](https://www.daocloud.io/en/), founded in 2014, is an innovation leader in the field of cloud native.
 It boasts independent intellectual property rights of core technologies for crafting an open cloud platform to empower the digital transformation of enterprises.

 DaoCloud has been engaging in cloud native since its inception.
-As containerization is crucial for cloud-native business, a cloud platform that does not have containers as infrastructure is unlikely to attract its potential users.Therefore, the first challenge confronting DaoCloud is how to efficiently manage and schedule numerous containers while maintaining communication between them.
+As containerization is crucial for cloud native business, a cloud platform that does not have containers as infrastructure is unlikely to attract its potential users.Therefore, the first challenge confronting DaoCloud is how to efficiently manage and schedule numerous containers while maintaining communication between them.

 As cloud native gains momentum, cloud native solutions proliferate like mushrooms after rain.
 However, having more choices is not always a good thing, because choosing from various products to globally maximize benefits and minimize cost is always challenging and demanding.
 Therefore, another obstacle ahead of DaoCloud is how to pick out the best runner in each field and organize them into one platform that can achieve global optimum for cloud native.